 Day 2Los Angeles

-The day is free for your own exploration.
+This morning, tour Los Angeles and visit the TCL Chinese Theatre, where nearly 200 movie stars have left their handprints and footprints, and see the popular Hollywood Walk of Fame.
+The remainder of your day is free for your own exploration.
 Visit Hollywood and the Hollywood History Museum, located in the old Max Factor Building.
 Stroll Olvera Street, the heart of the original Spanish Mission, or visit the Getty Center with its wonderful art collection.
 This evening, your Tour Director will have plenty of suggestions for dining and shopping.

 Day 3Los Angeles–Santa Barbara–Solvang–San Luis Obispo